lorene-k/Minishell/README.md

 # Minishell

 Minishell is a simplified Unix shell written in C as part of the École 42 core curriculum.
-It aims to replicate key functionalities of a real shell like `bash`, including command parsing, built-ins, pipes, redirections, and process management — all implemented using low-level system calls.
+It aims to replicate key functionalities of a real shell like `bash`, including command parsing, built-ins, pipes, redirections, and process management — implemented using low-level system calls.

-## 🚀 Features
+## Features

 - Execution of external commands using `PATH`
 - Built-in commands: